[ONLINE] 40th VI-HPS Tuning Workshop @ LRZ

 Goals

-give an overview of the VI-HPS programming tools suite,
+give an overview of the VI-HPS programming tools suite

-explain the functionality of individual tools, and how to use them effectively,
+explain the functionality of individual tools, and how to use them effectively

 On completion participants should be familiar with common performance analysis and diagnosis techniques and how they can be employed in practice (on a range of HPC systems).
-Those who prepared their own application test cases will have been coached in the tuning of their measurement and analysis, and provided optimisation suggestions.
+Those who prepared their own application test cases will have been coached in the tuning of their measurement and analysis, and provided optimization suggestions.

 Programme Overview